 You may have observed that your baby's movements are less jerky now.
 Rather, they are deliberate and strong.
-There is a reason, an intent behind those movements.
+There is a reason, behind those movements.
 For example, if you lie down in a certain posture which your baby does not like, he or she will wriggle and move till you get into a position that is more comfortable for your baby.

 If the water that you are drinking is rich in fluoride then it will benefit the formation of your baby's teeth.

 To relieve the discomfort in your feet, you may consider using orthotic inner supports in your shoes.
 Wearing lower heels, supportive heel cups and shoes a size bigger than your normal size may make you feel comfortable too.
 But consult a podiatrist if you are too concerned.

 Toxoplasmosis is a parasitic disease transmitted by infected cat faeces.
 But just in case you have a pet cat or cats and have no other way but to clean littered cat faeces, then wear gloves and wash your hand thoroughly after cleaning.